top of page

 About Slowpoke

 Mieko, Milo and Dion moved to the farm in 2019 with the goal of starting a cider orchard and cidery, growing food for our family, and slowing things down a little .
-The orchard is getting established despite some ups and downs, planning for the cidery is in full swing, and we're grateful for the food we grow and enjoy.
+The orchard is getting established despite some ups and downs, planning for the cidery is on the back burner, and we're grateful for the food we grow and enjoy.
 We're still working on finding our inner Slowpoke.

 We met Rae and Frank the first time we took a load of foraged apples to be pressed at Scrumpy's Apple Press & Cider House.
 Such wonderful, knowledgable and friendly people!
 We were really impressed with their operation and when we found out that 2021 was to be their last year running the business, we jumped at the opportunity to start up our farm-based fruit pressing operation using their model.
 We bought some equipment, built a barn, and with some amazing guidance from Rae and Frank we opened Slowpoke Cider Farm's Fruit Press in 2022!
 We hope we can do Scrumpy's proud!